-According to data reported by the Manufactured Housing Institute, industry home shipments decreased 6.4% for the first 8 months of calendar year 2019 compared to the same period in the prior year.
+According to data reported by the Manufactured Housing Institute, industry home shipments decreased 2.9% for the first 11 months of calendar year 2019 compared to the same period in the prior year.
 Some of this decrease was the result of the industry's production of disaster-relief homes for the Federal Emergency Management Agency during calendar year 2018 that did not repeat in calendar year 2019.
 During calendar year 2018, the manufactured housing industry shipped approximately 97,000 HUD code manufactured homes, an increase of 4.3% over the approximately 93,000 units shipped in 2017.
-Annual shipments have increased each year since calendar year 2009 when 50,000 HUD code manufactured homes were shipped, the lowest level since the industry began recording statistics in 1959.
+Through 2018, annual shipments have increased each year since calendar year 2009 when 50,000 HUD code manufactured homes were shipped, the lowest level since the industry began recording statistics in 1959.
 While shipments of HUD code manufactured homes have improved in recent years, the industry continues to operate at relatively low levels compared to historical shipment statistics.

 "First-time" and "move-up" buyers of affordable homes are historically among the largest proportion of new manufactured home purchasers.
-The Company believes that employment rates and underemployment among these groups and other potential home buyers who favor affordable housing are strong.
-Additionally, improving consumer confidence is evident among manufactured home buyers interested in the Company's products for seasonal or retirement living that may have been previously concerned about financial stability, and now appear to be less hesitant to commit to a new home purchase.
-The Company believes robust sales of its products may continue while employment and consumer confidence levels remain strong.
+The Company believes that employment rates among these groups and other potential home buyers who favor affordable housing are strong.
+Additionally, improved consumer confidence is evident among manufactured home buyers interested in the Company's products for seasonal or retirement living that may have been previously concerned about financial stability, and now appear to be less hesitant to commit to a new home purchase.
+The Company believes sales growth is most achievable when employment and consumer confidence levels are strong.

 The two largest manufactured housing consumer demographics, young adults and those who are age 55 and older, are both growing.
-The U.S. adult population is estimated to expand by approximately 11.9 million between 2019 and 2024.
+The U.S. adult population is estimated to expand by approximately 11.8 million between 2020 and 2025.
 Young adults born from 1976 to 1995, often referred to as Gen Y, represent a large segment of the population.
 Late-stage Gen Y is approximately 2.2 million people larger than the next age category born from 1966 to 1975, Gen X, and is considered to be in the peak home-buying years.
 Gen Y represents prime first-time home buyers who may be attracted by the affordability, sustainability, diversity and location flexibility of factory-built homes.
 The age 55 and older category is reported to be the fastest growing segment of the U.S. population.
 This group is similarly interested in the value proposition; however, they are also motivated by the energy efficiency and low maintenance requirements of systems-built homes, and by the lifestyle offered by planned communities specifically designed for homeowners that fall into this age group.